lleiding/gemm/docs/src/index.md

 explore ecological and evolutionary hypotheses *in silico*.
 It is genetically and spatially explicit, with discrete space and time.

+This documentation is generated from the source code using Julia's inbuilt `Documenter` module.
+It is sorted first by functionality, second by source code file.

 ---
 (c) 2016-2018 Ludwig Leidinger, Daniel Vedder